CatMMachado/rest-apis/Tutorial/ControllerBasedRestApis.md

 ### Integrate with Backstage

-To see your new API documentation in Backstage, follow the instruction in section [Integration with Backstage](Backstage.md#backstage).
+To see your new API documentation in Backstage, follow the instructions in section [Integration with Backstage](Backstage.md#backstage).

 ## Swashbuckle and the API Guidelines

+This section describes how to use Swashbuckle to extend your current API documentation, so that it complies with your company's [API guidelines](https://gitlab.prod.sgre.one/devsecops/api-governance/api-guidelines).